 Work began in July 2024.
 By December 2024, we had installed a new lining inside 2.34 km of the existing 30-inch trunk main.
 “Slip lining” means inserting a new pipe inside the old one, which strengthens it and helps prevent future leaks or bursts.
 This section was completed about three months ahead of schedule.

-Since January 2025, our teams have focused on connecting the newly lined pipe.
+Since January 2025, our teams have focused on connecting the newly lined pipe into the existing water network.
 One of the most important tasks was to join it to a larger 42-inch pipe at Balham Park Road.
 During preparation, we found that the pipe was surrounded by a large block of concrete.
 This meant we couldn’t connect it at the planned spot where we had permission to manage traffic.
 When we tried digging at another point, we found phone and internet cables encased in concrete too.
 Diverting these cables would have caused major delays to the scheme.

 After discussions with our design experts and operational teams, we found an alternative solution.
 However, this change required us to redesign our plans, carry out new checks, and get fresh approvals.
 This all added approximately three months to the overall programme.

 The Balham connection was completed in May 2025.
 However, we still need to fit a special valve and chamber.
 This will help to control how water flows through the network and direct supply where it’s needed.
 Because this valve wasn’t in our original plan, it had to be custom-made, which takes time.
-We expect it to be completed in September 2025.
-This will be after our current traffic permits expire, so we will need to return later this year to finish the work.
+This will be after our current traffic permits expire, so we will need to return in the new year to finish the work.

 After the connection activity, we needed to test the new section of pipe.
 “Pressure testing” means we pump water through the pipe at a much higher pressure than normal.
 This makes sure there are no weak points or leaks.